-5 Ways To Survive A Long Flight Like A Celebrity
+5 Ways to Survive Your Long Flight Like a Champ

 All right, so you've finally mustered up the guts to book that flight you've been dreaming of and get one step closer to vacation.

 However, that travel excitement quickly vanishes when it dawns on you that you'll be sitting in the equivalent of a metal can for nine hours before you get there.

 Instead of letting the thought of boredom, anxiety and discomfort take away from your vacation euphoria, use some of these tips to survive your flight like a champ.

 Treat yourself like a mom would treat a toddler getting ready for a flight.
 The first thing that goes into your carry-on is a ton of snacks.

 Eating is one of the best ways to pass the time and if you pack the right snacks, it can give you both energy and something to look forward to during the long flight.